SALT LAKE TOURIST & VISITOR CENTER

 Green line: Services the towns of West Valley, travels east to South Salt Lake and then north into Downtown Salt Lake City.

-The Airport line, an extension of the green line from Downtown west to the Salt Lake City International Airport opened in 2013.
+The Airport line, an extension of the green line from Downtown west to the Salt Lake City International Airport opened a few years back.
 Travel time to and from the SL airport to downtown Salt Lake City Centre is appx.
 20 minutes.

 Since Trax is not a 24-Hour operation, those hoping to catch the first flights of the day or who will be arriving late won't be able to add a train to their travel plans.
 Why?
 The Airport Line's first run of the day arrives at the airport at 5:46 a.m., and the days latest departure from the airport is 10:37 p.m.
 So, as now scheduled, nine regular flights leave less than an hour after the first UTA arrival and 17 arrive after the final train leaves the airport.
 Visitors planning to use this option early morning or later in the evening will have to make other plans for transportation, preferably cabs or shuttles.